tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/创建请求/创建请求概述_intl.md

 If you access the COS over the Tencent Cloud VPC in the same region, you may be unable to test connectivity using such tools as `ping` or `traceroute` of the ICMP protocol.
 It is recommended that you use the `telnet` command in the basic connectivity test to perform the testing.

 You can also use the tools such as `psping` or `tcping` to test the latency to port 80 of the access domain.
-Before the test, make sure that the access domain name has been correctly resolved to the private network address using the `nsloopup` command.
+Before the test, make sure that the access domain name has been correctly resolved to the private network address using the `nslookup` command.